Skip to main content

 Who can participate in the program?

-The program is intended for corresponding authors affiliated with institutions that are included in the Springer national license, and have set up an administrative account Article Approval Service (AAS) for verifying their authors’ affiliations, see list of institutions.
-The affiliation of the corresponding author should be stated in the headline of the article with sufficient precision to clearly identify it on the above list.
-A corresponding author may provide more than one affiliation in an article, and it is sufficient that at least one of them is consistent with the list.
-The affiliation of any co-authors of the article is not relevant to the program.
+The program is intended for corresponding authors affiliated with institutions that are covered by a Springer national licence and have set up an Article Approval Service (AAS) administrative account to verify the affiliation of their authors, see list of institutions.
+The affiliation of the corresponding author should be stated in the article header with sufficient accuracy to be clearly identified in the above list.
+The corresponding author may state more than one affiliation in the article, and it is sufficient for at least one of them to match the list.
+The affiliation of any co-authors of the article is irrelevant to the program.

 Which journals and what types of articles are covered by the program?

-The program currently covers 1959 hybrid journals from the Springer core collection, 33 Springer open-access journals (which changed from a hybrid to a fully open-access model after 2022, see information in the catalogue in the ‘Publishing Model’ and ‘Important Note’ columns) and 20 ADIS hybrid journals, see catalogue 2025.
-Authors who send their articles to the fully open journals covered by the program should expect the risk that the article will be accepted after the 2025 pool has been exhausted and will have to be funded by the author (in the case of hybrid journals, a subscription publication option still remains).
-The program does not cover the remaining open access journals SpringerOpen and BioMed Central.
+The program currently covers 1,959 hybrid journals from Springer's core collection, 33 Springer open access journals (which changed their model from hybrid to fully open access after 2022, see information in the catalogue in the columns ‘Publishing Model’ and ‘Important Note’) and 20 ADIS hybrid journals, see catalogue 2025.
+Authors who submit their articles to fully open access journals covered by the program should be aware of the risk that the article will be accepted after the 2025 pool has been exhausted and will have to be financed by the author (in the case of hybrid journals, the option of subscription-based publication remains).
+The program does not cover other SpringerOpen and BioMed Central open access journals.

 How to participate in the program?